 CPRE Cornwall is a supporter of renewable energy in principle because we want to help reduce CO2 emissions.
 However what at first seemed to be a good idea is now in doubt.
 Actual power output is nowhere near what was actually claimed at the outset.

-Furthermore wind energy and now solar panels are in danger of industrialising the Cornish landscape and wrecking our key asset – Cornwall’s coast and countryside.
+Furthermore wind energy and solar panels are now industrialising the Cornish landscape and wrecking our key asset – Cornwall’s coast and countryside.
 They may have a part to play but indiscriminate and random siting on unspoilt (now spoilt) hillsides, is not the way forward.

 The scale of this development in Cornwall exists primarily because of heavy taxpayer subsidies.
 Many landowners regard these as the new agricultural subsidy.
 The Daily Telegraph for example has publicised the fact that the Prime Minister’s father in law garners £1000 per day in subsidy for having turbines on his country estate.